dafer45/TBTK/doc/Manual.md

 			{  0,   0,  0, IDX_SPIN}
 		});
 ```
-Note that in order to calculate the Magnetization, it is necessary to specify one and only one spin-subindex using IDX_SPIN.

 ## SpinPolairzedLDOS
-Assuming the index structure {x, y, z, s}, with dimensions SIZE_X, SIZE_Y, SIZE_Z, and two spin species, the @link TBTK::Property::SpinPolarizedLDOS SpinPolarizedLDOS@endlink can be extracted for the z = 10 plane as
+Assuming the @link Indices Index@endlink structure {x, y, z, spin}, the @link TBTK::Property::SpinPolarizedLDOS SpinPolarizedLDOS@endlink can be extracted in the \f$z = 10\f$ plane and on the Ranges format using
 ```cpp
 	Property::SpinPolarizedLDOS spinPolarizedLDOS
 		= propertyExtractor.calculateSpinPolarizedLDOS(